xarantolus/ax/api_doc.md

 #### `Axecutor.resolve_symbol(addr: bigint) => string`
 Get the symbol name for a given address.
 This only works if the ELF binary contains a symbol table.
+If no symbol is found, None or undefined is returned.

 ## Functions